shap.TreeExplainer

 Since SHAP values rely on conditional expectations, we need to decide how to handle correlated (or otherwise dependent) input features.

-The “interventional” approach breaks the dependencies between features according to the rules dictated by causal inference (Janzing et al. 2019).
-Note that the “interventional” option requires a background dataset data, and its runtime scales linearly with the size of the background dataset you use.
-Anywhere from 100 to 1000 random background samples are good sizes to use.
+• if "interventional", a background dataset data is required.
+The dependencies between features are handled according to the rules dictated by causal inference [1].
+The runtime scales linearly with the size of the background dataset you use: anywhere from 100 to 1000 random background samples are good sizes to use.

-The “tree_path_dependent” approach is to just follow the trees and use the number of training examples that went down each leaf to represent the background distribution.
-This approach does not require a background dataset, and so is used by default when no background dataset is provided.
+• if "tree_path_dependent", no background dataset is required and the approach is to just follow the trees and use the number of training examples that went down each leaf to represent the background distribution.

 model_output“raw”, “probability”, “log_loss”, or model method name